-Students applying for readmission from Academic Suspension must complete the Academic Standing Appeal Form for this purpose.
-This form is available in the Student Support Office.
-The student should attach a letter detailing his or her activities during the suspension period and should explain why the student believes his/ her academic performance will improve in the future.
-Other required documentation should be provided with the form.
+Students applying for readmission from Academic Suspension must complete the online application.
+The student should attach a letter detailing his or her activities during the suspension period and should explain why the student believes his/her academic performance will improve in the future.
+Other required documentation should be provided online.

-Completed appeal forms with accompanying documentation must be submitted to the Student Support Manager not later than the appeals submission date published in the Academic Calendar.
+Online appeals may not be submitted later than the deadline date published in the Academic Calendar.